bart747/notebook/articles/fonts-linux.md

 ## Picking a Typeface

-There are **good, free and open source** typefaces that blend better in the web context than many default choices.
+There are **good, free, and open-source** typefaces that blend better in the web context than many default choices.

 It's good to pick the ones that look clean and familiar.
-The main goals for your default serif and sans-serif are legibility and predictable behavior, than style.
+The main goals for your default serif and sans-serif are legibility and predictable behavior, then style.

-Test them in real context — a navigation bar is a different beast than body text.
+Test them in a real context — a navigation bar is a different beast than body text.

 Put your downloaded fonts into one of those places: